(3.5 / 5)

 His directorial follow-up to 2011’s Saw-alike Vile, Wind River takes place amidst the seemingly endless snowy plains and forested peaks of the Wind River Indian Reservation in Wyoming; a frozen waste that never seems to get the memo about arrival of summer.

-Cory Lambert (Jeremy Renner) is an agent of the U.S. Fish And Wildlife Service with ties to the community – his ex-wife Wilma (Julia Jones) is a native – which makes him one of the few outsiders welcome; let alone knowing the territory like the back of his hand.
+Cory Lambert (Jeremy Renner) is an agent of the U.S. Fish And Wildlife Service with ties to the community – his ex-wife Wilma (Julia Jones) is a native – which makes him one of the few outsiders welcome.
+He also knows the the territory like no other government official.
 As such, when he comes across the body of a teenage girl, Natalie Hanson (Kelsey Chow), barefoot and frozen, while out hunting lions, proficient FBI Agent Jane Banner (Elizabeth Olsen) is eager for his assistance.

 Wind River is a place where breathing too hard can turn your lungs to blood and ice; a place that either hardens or breaks you.
 As Cory puts it, with a shrug, you either survive or your surrender.